Relieving Pain with Fort Worth Root Canal Therapy

 We always encourage our patients to save their natural teeth whenever possible.
 While we have great replacement options such as bridges and dental implants, nothing is quite as good as your own teeth.
 And leaving a missing space after an extraction increases the likelihood of problems with the remaining teeth such as cavities and gum disease and can also lead to bite and alignment issues.

 In most cases, yes!
 Many insurance plans cover root canals at 50%-90% after the deductible has been met, but each plan is different, so start by looking at your guidelines.
 If you have any questions about your coverage, don’t hesitate to contact our office.
 We’ll be happy to explain your benefits and can even file a preauthorization, which is a formal estimate from your insurance company of how much they’ll pay for your procedure.

 What Happens If I Choose Not To Have a Root Canal?

 A root canal is done to treat an infection that’s occurred in the pulp cavity of a tooth.
 The pulp contains the tooth’s blood supply and nerves, which extend all the way through the canals that run the length of the roots (hence the name “root canals.”)
 If left untreated, this infection can become very dangerous and even life-threatening because it can spread to other areas of your body.
 It can also lead to severe pain, which everyone can agree they’d rather avoid.

 And again, you do have the option of having the tooth pulled, but as we mentioned before, we only recommend that as a last resort.

 Are you concerned that you might have an infected tooth?
 Call Distinguished Dental today to reserve your consultation appointment.
 During your visit, Dr. McIntosh will evaluate your health and recommend a treatment to help you.
 If you have any questions about the plan she recommends, don’t hesitate to ask.
-We offer root canal therapy to patients in and around the Keller and Ft.
-Worth area.
+We offer root canal therapy to patients in and around the Fort Worth area.